ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 >
 > Restoring your OVHcloud hosting plan will restore **all of the websites** it contains.
 >
-> During a restore, the contents of your FTP space, or that of your database, are replaced by a backup.
-As a result, you will not be able to retrieve the data stored on the FTP server or the database data before you restore it.
+> During a restore, the contents of your FTP space or database are replaced by a backup.
+As a result, you will not be able to retrieve any data stored on the FTP server or  database before the restoration date.
 >

 To restore your website’s source code, please refer to our guide on [Restoring your Web Hosting plan’s storage space](https://docs.ovh.com/gb/en/hosting/restoring-ftp-filezilla-control-panel/).